Asha Bhosle at 90: I faced difficulties but when I look back, it all looks ‘mazedar’ | Entertainment

 As she readies to go on stage again, the birthday girl exudes the same spirit.

-'ASHA@90: Live in concert' is big and special, she said. ''It is like a Broadway show, there are many dancers, musicians and technicians.
+'ASHA@90: Live in concert' is big and special, she said . ''It is like a Broadway show, there are many dancers, musicians and technicians.
 The stage is going to be big.
 I’ve never done a show on such a big level.
-It is a special show,” she said. ''I didn’t plan to celebrate the birthday this way.
+It is a special show,” she told PTI over phone. ''I didn’t plan to celebrate the birthday this way.
 My son and family members wanted it to be celebrated this way,'' she added about the extravaganza touted as the first of its kind musical show.
 This show comes almost five decades after Bhosle's first international show in 1976 at the Royal Albert Hall, UK, which was attended by the likes of Shashi Kapoor and Amitabh Bachchan.

 In Dubai, she will be reprising some of her popular songs and will also pay homage to Indian legendary singers and musicians.